audreyhsiao/MovieRaterAPI/README.md

 # MovieRaterApi
+to run this app, first run
+''python3 manage.py migrate''
+and run
+''python3 manage.py runserver ''

+in the terminal

-## api
+## Backend
-this is the backend of the movie rating app, develop with django
+the api directoryis backend of the movie rating app, developed with django